Cohomological Donaldson-Thomas theory of a quiver with potential and quantum enveloping algebras: Cohomological Donaldson--Thomas invariants

-In this section we prove a weak (in the sense of Remark \ref{weakPBWrem}) version of Theorem \ref{strongPBW}.
-We will return to the cohomological wall crossing formula in Section \ref{CWCF} once we have introduced the cohomological Hall algebras $\Ho(\mathcal{A}_{W,\mu}^{\zeta})$ and $\HO(\mathcal{A}_{W,\mu}^{\zeta})$, but for the time being we can still prove that there is \textit{some} isomorphism (\ref{gthmd}), defined without reference to the cohomological Hall algebra.
+In this section we prove Theorem \ref{CWCT}, which is a categorification of the motivic wall crossing formula (\ref{WCI}).
+In Section \ref{CWCF} we will prove that this isomorphism can be realised in terms of multiplication in the cohomological Hall algebra.
+Even without considering the CoHA we can still prove that there is \textit{some} isomorphism (\ref{gthmd}).
 The mere existence of this isomorphism is enough for many applications.